Skip to main content

 1. Go to the Integrations tab.

-2. Click the button.
+2. Click .

-4. Select the connection method - either Agent or Direct.
+4. Select the connection method—either agent or direct.

 As each data source has its specific configuration, refer to the Sources section in the Nobl9 Documentation for more details.

-With a service and its data sources configured, you can define the thresholds for Service Level Indicators.
+With a service and its data sources configured, you can define the thresholds for service level indicators.
 Together with a time window, these create a unique SLO.

 SLOs allow you to define the reliability of your products and services in terms of customer expectations.
 You can create SLOs for user journeys, internal services, or infrastructure.
 For more background on SLOs, see our guide on SLO calculations.